JanMalch/ngx-mat-sw-update/README.md

 ## Test notification

-You can't properly test Service Worker updates with `ng serve --prod`.
+Usually you can't properly test Service Worker updates with `ng serve` or `ng serve --prod`.
-To check if your notification looks fine, you can provide the `SwUpdateMock` class for `SwUpdate`.
+To check if your notification looks fine, you can provide the included `SwUpdateMock` class for `SwUpdate`.
 Every time you call `checkForUpdate` on `MatSwUpdate` an update will be found, thus triggering the flow.
+This will also work in dev mode!

 ```typescript
 providers: [